Browse by Medical Category

 Consultations can also be obtained via the Center for Thoracic Cancers at the Mass General Cancer Center.
 The lung cancer research program, supported by Mass General thoracic surgery, is a multifaceted effort designed to understand thoracic cancer biology, discover novel agents, and improve treatment.

 We have a rich history of clinical innovation in the treatment of thoracic disease — especially the care of lung and esophageal cancers — dating back to the 1930s.
+The first anatomic segmentectomy for lung cancer was reported by Dr. Churchill in 1939.
 Our program provides advanced treatment for cancers involving:

 Specialization also improves outcomes.
 Among our highly specialized services is the Francis H. Burr Proton Therapy Center.
 It is the Northeast’s only proton radiation facility, offering precisely-targeted radiation that eliminates tumors while reducing damage to healthy tissue.
 This therapy may be used for patients with certain thoracic cancers.